Obarun/66/doc/66-restart.md

 ## Options

-- **-h**: prints this help.
+- **-h, --help**: prints this help.

-- **-P**: Do not handle service dependencies.
+- **-P, --no-propagate**: Do not handle service dependencies.
 In such cases, the *restart* command will not attempt to restart the services that are dependent on the service, regardless of their current state.

 ## Usage examples